IA-E-Col/PlantSAM/README.md

    ```

-Then upgrade the setuptools wheel and compile the project using :
+Then upgrade setuptools and install the project in editable mode,

    ```bash
       pip install --upgrade pip setuptools wheel